meysamraz/laptop-price-prediction-end-to-end-project-using-ecommerce-website-data/README.md

 ## 5 - Feature Engineering
+In this step, I prepared the features for training the model
 - #### Remove outliers base on laptops price using z score
 - #### Convert screen resolution to number
 - #### Extract Gaming brands from title (asus rog , acer nitro ...)